DataDog/integrations-core/docs/developer/guidelines/pr.md

 ## Merges

 We only allow GitHub's [squash and merge][github-squash-and-merge], for 2 reasons:

+1. To keep a clean Git history
-Our release tooling also relies on [squash and merge][github-squash-and-merge] in order to list changes between versions.
-By doing so, the resulting commit will be suffixed with the id of the PR.
+1. Our release tooling relies on commits being suffixed with the PR number in order to list changes between versions